 Bhutan

-Bhutan may not be somewhere that you’ve even thought of, but it’s one of the most cultured countries in the world and incredibly safe for solos.
+Bhutan may not be somewhere you’ve even considered, but it’s one of the most cultured countries in the world and incredibly safe for solo female travelers.

-You can only enter the country on a pre-organised tour or an invite from a resident so it can be quite costly, but you get your very own personal guide, 4-star accommodation and three course meals included as you’re escorted around this Buddhist country.
+You can only visit on a pre-organized Bhutan tour or by invitation from a resident, so it can be pretty costly.
+However, you get your very own personal guide, 4-star accommodation, and three-course meals included as you’re escorted around this Buddhist country.

-Although Bhutan is very peaceful, Thimpu is the best place to meet others and has surprisingly good nightlife.
+Although Bhutan is very peaceful, Thimphu is the best place to meet others and has surprisingly good nightlife.

-Types of travelers: Maturer travelers from across the globe.
+Types of travelers: Mature travelers from across the globe.

 For Seasoned Solos